bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 28°
-- Breezy and Mostly Cloudy
+- Mostly Cloudy
-- 89% humidity
+- 91% humidity
 - 13 mph wind
-- 87% cloud cover
+- 73% cloud cover
 - 32 AQI 🟩
 - About 11.4 inches of snow on the ground